daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ### Sub-Clustering

 **Figure 2**.
-Sub-clustering of exemplars helps uncover sub-topics across the dataset.
-The cases in each sub-cluster are then used to generate themes below.
+Sub-clustering of exemplars helps uncover core themes across the dataset.
+The cases in each sub-cluster serve as context for the `gpt-3.5-turbo-16k` prompts below.

 ![](assets/experiment_02_09_2023_16_54_32/exemplars_viz_2.png)